-&lt;sup>106 ICANN, Applicant Guidebook, Module 3, at 3-4.
+&lt;sup>107 ICANN, Applicant Guidebook, Module 3, at 3-4.
 The International Centre for Dispute Resolution (ICDR) handles string confusion objections.

-&lt;sup>107 Ibid §3.2.2.2.
+&lt;sup>108 Ibid §3.2.2.2.

-&lt;sup>108 W. Sakulin, 'Trademark Protection and Freedom of Expression: An Inquiry into the Conflict between Trademark Rights and Freedom of Expression under European, German, and Dutch Law,' Amsterdam, 2010.
+&lt;sup>109 W. Sakulin, 'Trademark Protection and Freedom of Expression: An Inquiry into the Conflict between Trademark Rights and Freedom of Expression under European, German, and Dutch Law,' Amsterdam, 2010.
 Online: http://dare.uva.nl/document/169804, p.
 210.

-&lt;sup>109 Lingens v.
+&lt;sup>110 Lingens v.
 Austria, app. no 9815/82, judgment of 8 July 1986, § 42.

-&lt;sup>110 Incal v.
+&lt;sup>111 Incal v.
 Turkey, Judgment of the European Court of Human Rights of 9 June 1998, Reports 1998-IV, § 54; Arslan v.
 Turkey, Judgment of the European Court of Human Rights (Grand Chamber) of 8 July 1999, § 46, Öztürk v.
 Turkey, Judgment of the European Court of Human Rights (Grand Chamber) of 28 September 1999, ECHR 1999-VI; § 66, Sener v.
 Turkey, Judgment of the European Court of Human Rights of 18 July 2000, § 40.

-recognized homophobic hate speech for the first time.
-It is unclear whether the Court will in future recognize sexist or misogynist hate speech or hate speech targeting persons with disabilities - types of hate speech that present strong cases for inclusion within contemporary understandings of the term.
+&lt;sup>112 Vejdeland & others v.
+Sweden, Judgment of 9 February 2012.
+In 2010, the Committee of Ministers and Parliamentary Assembly both adopted texts setting out measures to combat discrimination on grounds of sexual orientation or gender identity, respectively: Recommendation CM/Rec(2010)5 of the Committee of Ministers to member states on measures to combat discrimination on grounds of sexual orientation or gender identity, 31 March 2010; Parliamentary Assembly of the Council of Europe, Resolution 1728 (2010), "Discrimination on the basis future recognize sexist or misogynist hate speech or hate speech targeting persons with disabilities - types of hate speech that present strong cases for inclusion within contemporary understandings of the term.
 Bearing this in mind, ICANN should adopt a very careful approach to balancing evaluations which should not lead to rejected applications such as '.wtf' or '.sucks', and on the other hand, one should ensure that 'hate speech' is not tolerated in the applied-for gTLDs.